ChaitanyaVardhan/myrepo/readme.md

-This repository contains two file hello.js and hello.txt.
+This repository contains two files hello.js and hello.txt.
+The nodejs code in hello.js creates the output file hello.txt.